-The PhD Dissertation Proposal must be submitted no more than 6 months after taking the Special Field examination, with the Proposal Title Page (pdf) provided by the Centre.
+Students entering P3 or higher in 2021-2022 must submit the PhD Dissertation Proposal no more than six months after taking the Special Field examination, using the Proposal Title Page (pdf) provided by CMS.
 The main purpose of the PhD dissertation proposal is to provide answers to the following questions about the proposed topic of dissertation research: What is it?
 How does it relate to previous scholarship?
 How is it likely to contribute to knowledge?

 Though proposals will vary in arrangement and emphasis, each should: